dhis2-metadata/ENTO-ITN/docs/ento_itn_bio-design.md

 ### Data Elements

-The full list of data elements is available in the [Metadata Reference File](resources/metadata.xlsx).
+The full list of data elements is available in the metadata reference file.

 Some of the DEs in this program could be shared with other E&VC programs.